Roberto99-ops/ing-sw-2021-Molgora-Magistrali-Liut_Aymar/README.md

                  - Francesco Magistrali

-Feautres developed : Complete rules + CLI + Socket
+Features developed : Complete rules + CLI + Socket

 1) How to play the game :